NatLabRockies/AdaptiveComputing/README.md

 * A precursor surrogate model is trained using all unmasked data.
 * The values for masked data points are estimated using the precursor surrogate model.
-* A surrogate model is retraining using unmasked data and the estimates for masked data points.
+* A surrogate model is retrained using unmasked data and the estimates for masked data points.
 * This second surrogate model is used for evaluating the acquistion function.

 This two-step training is performed at every iteration, and the precursor surrogate model is returned at the end of all iterations.
 This algorithm effectively fills in masked holes in the objective function using the present value of the surrogate model.